 Today, we can do almost everything through our mobile phones.
 What used to be a luxury has become a necessity.

-So, if you’re interested in understanding exactly how much time we’re spending on our phones and what the implications are, these stats on technology addiction and cell phone usage facts will really make you think.
+So, if you’re interested in understanding exactly how much time we’re spending on our phones and what the implications are, these stats on technology addiction will really make you think.

 Alarming Cell Phone Addiction Facts (Editor’s Picks)

-- Americans check their mobile phones 47 times a day.
+- Americans check their cell phones 47 times a day.

 - By 2023, there will be 7.33 billion people with mobile phones.

 - 66% of the world population suffers from Nomophobia.

 - In 2018, 54% of American teens spent too much time on their phones.

 - 36% of US adults reported that they spend too much time on their cell phones in 2018.

 - 87% of mobile phone users check their phones between 12 am and 5 am.